Fun Things To Do In San Francisco

 ——————-

-This former military post is a 1500 acre park and an outdoor enthusiast’s playground.
+Fun things to do in San Francisco in the Presidio: This former military post is a 1500 acre park and an outdoor enthusiast’s playground.
 There are miles of trails and stunning lookout points.
 In addition to great hiking and biking, there are fun things to do in this area of San Francisco.

 Disney Museum- This wonderful museum displays Walt Disney’s story, work, and innovations.
 Open 10-6 daily.
 (Indoor things to do in San Francisco rainy day)

-Lucas Film– Near Disney in the Presidio, the beautiful Lucas Film headquarters is a quick stop that is fun for any age.
+Lucas Film- Near Disney in the Presidio, the beautiful Lucas Film headquarters is a quick stop that is fun for any age.
 Out front, you will see the Yoda Fountain, and inside of the lobby, you can see lifesize Star Wars Characters as well as props used in the movies such as Luke Skywalker’s Lightsaber.
-The lobby is open on weekdays only.
+The lobby is open weekdays only.

 Lucas Film